drivebuddyai/deeplearningchallenge/Readme.md

           |- test.txt  (*.jpg files path for testing)
      |- dataset
      |     |-a.jpg (for sample file a.jpg)
-     |     |-a.txt (file conraining class and co-ordinate details in YOLO-style)
+     |     |-a.txt (file containing class and co-ordinate details in YOLO-style)
      |- darknet53.conv.74
      |-test_data
      |-cfg/yolov3-tiny.cfg (use the file provided in this repository, it is customized for 10 classes.)